About the Tour

 We will end the day’s explorations in the garden of Higashi Park - taking in the giant Nichiren Shonin bronze statue - before heading out for a Mongolian dinner.
 After dinner we will make a night drive to our hotel in Shimonoseki…

-Dr T’s Take: We will trace the Mongol invasion from the beach and its defensive walls to the Hakozaki Shrine and its fine museum.
+Daniele's Take: Today we switch time periods and experience the Mongol invasions from the beach and its defensive walls to the Hakozaki Shrine...

 We will be staying at the Premier Hotel Mojiko.
 Breakfast and Dinner included.